razie/diesel/README.md

 Here are some of the basic features:

-- you can create separate project websites (http://myproject.dieselapps.com)
+- you can create separate project websites, like http://myproject.dieselapps.com
 - you can run it on prem as well, on Docker (fork central project)
 - have users, assign permissions
 - supports multiple hosting right off the bat, with custom domains too